History of Galatasaray S.K.: The Imparator is back again

-Despite winning the Turkish Cup in 2015–2016 for the 3rd consecutive time - the second best run at the history of the cup (Galatarsay won the cup between 1963 and 1966), the club finished the season at the 6th place.
-During the season the new president Dursun Aydın Özbek fired the triple winning coach of the 2014–15 season Hamza Hamzaoğlu after bad result at the 2015–16 UEFA Champions League campaign, and hired the legendary coach of the 1980s, Mustafa Denizli.
-The spell of Mustafa Denizli lasted till 29 February 2016 and Jan Olde Riekerink was attended as the new manager of the team till February 2017, as he was than replaced by Igor Tudor.
+Despite winning the Turkish Cup in 2015–2016 for the third consecutive time - the second best run at the history of the cup - the club finished the season in sixth place.
+During the season, the new president Dursun Aydın Özbek fired the treble-winning coach of the 2014–15 season Hamza Hamzaoğlu after bad result at the 2015–16 UEFA Champions League campaign, and hired the legendary coach of the 1980s, Mustafa Denizli.
+The spell of Mustafa Denizli lasted till 29 February 2016 and Jan Olde Riekerink was hired as the new manager of the team until February 2017, when he was then replaced by Igor Tudor.